szll/planetry/README.md

   TODO: describe bodies
 -->

-Example: testdata/system.json
+Example: see testdata/system.json

 ### Lua scripting

-Everyone should be able to check for certain events like if Earth moved out of the habitable zone or if Mars reaches a velocity/acceleration above a certain point without changing the application code itself.
+Everyone should be able to check for certain events e.g. if Earth moved out of the habitable zone or if Mars reaches a velocity/acceleration above a certain point without changing the application code itself.

 To be able to do this, a Lua scripting VM is available.
-Inside this VM, there are functions of the Go simulation scope available in order to get the information you need to write useful scripts.
+There are functions of the Go simulation scope available inside this VM.
+The functions can be used in order to get the information you need to write useful scripts.

 The following code snipped shows a script, that is will check each simulation week (every 7th step), if the earth moved outside the habitable zone (either to close to or to far away from the sun).